uzh/guardian/README.md

 - `make build` - to build the project
 - `make build-watch` - to build and watch the project
 - `make test` - to run all tests.
-This requires a running MariaDB instance (sqlite will be created).
+This requires a running MariaDB instance.

 ### Release to production